 The data backs this tip up, too.
 According to a 2021 Gartner survey, only 44% of employees update their goals after changes in expectations for their roles.
 When employees review their goals with their managers on a regular basis, it helps them identify what changes have occurred that demand a shift in their actions.

-So make the time for quarterly sales performance reviews.
+So make the time for evaluating sales performance on a quarterly basis.
 Will it be more work?
 Yes.
 Will it be worth it in the end?
 Absolutely!
 Your goal as a sales manager is to increase sales.
 Quarterly reviews will help make that happen.

-It might seem easier for sales managers to handle all the preparation for sales performance reviews themselves.
+It might seem easier for sales managers to handle all the preparation for sales evaluation themselves.
 After all, they’re supposed to provide feedback for their sales reps, so they’re the only ones who need to prepare for the meeting, right?

 A better way to get salespeople thinking about their own performance is to make your reviews collaborative.
 Asking your team to reflect on their achievements before their sales performance review can help them develop a growth mindset and identify ways they can improve.